Roof Replacement Cost Austin TX 2026

 Most Austin roof replacements complete in 1-3 days for standard residential homes.
 Complex roofs or weather delays can extend the timeline.
 Your contractor should provide a specific schedule before work begins.

-Texas homeowners insurance typically covers roof replacement when damage results from covered perils like hail, wind, and storms.
-Replacement Cost Value (RCV) policies pay to replace your roof at current prices, while Actual Cash Value (ACV) policies deduct depreciation.
+Texas homeowners insurance may cover roof replacement when damage results from covered perils like hail, wind, and storms.
+Your insurer determines coverage under your policy.
+Replacement Cost Value (RCV) policies and Actual Cash Value (ACV) policies handle depreciation differently.

 You don't need to be home during installation.
 However, someone should be available by phone to answer questions if unexpected issues arise.
 Make sure your contractor has clear instructions and access to necessary areas.

-For Austin's climate, impact-resistant asphalt shingles or metal roofing perform best.
-Impact-resistant shingles protect against hail and may qualify for insurance discounts of 10-28%.
-Metal roofing reflects heat, reducing cooling costs by 10-25%.
+For Austin's climate, impact-resistant asphalt shingles or metal roofing often perform well.
+Impact-resistant shingles add hail resistance and may qualify for carrier-specific insurance credits if the product and documentation meet your insurer's rules.
+Metal roofing reflects heat and can lower cooling load on some homes.

 While Texas code sometimes permits overlay installation, we recommend full tear-off for Austin homes.
 Removing old materials allows inspection of the deck for damage and provides a better foundation for new shingles.